MakeSchool/SpriteBuilder-Cocos2D-Docs/1.3/concepts/cocos2d-actions.md

 Actions can easily be over- or misused.
 This section tries to explain areas where actions are unsuitable or can not be used at all.

-### Very Small Durations
+### Very Short Durations

-**Actions are unsuitable for very small durations!** To understand this it helps to understand the timing behind actions.
+**Actions are not suitable to run for very short durations.** To understand this it helps to understand the timing behind actions.

 Cocos2D updates interval actions at the same rate the screen refreshes, typically 60 frames per second (fps).
 At 60 fps the minimum duration for an action to complete is `1.0 / 60.0 = 0.0166` seconds.
-You can not have a duration any lower than this, and duration will be (roughly) a multiple of 0.0166 seconds.
+Any duration shorter than this will still run for one frame, because an action's duration is (roughly) a multiple of 0.0166 seconds.

-For example, if you specify a duration of 0.02 the action will take two frames to complete and will have an effective duration of 0.0333 seconds.
-Whether you specify a duration of 0.017 or 0.03 will not have any discernible effect on the action, it runs for two frames in both cases.
-This is why you will only see quantized animation changes for actions that run for very short durations or if you alter the action duration by less than 0.0166.
+For example, if you specify a duration of 0.02 the action will take two frames to complete and will in fact have an effective duration of 0.0333 seconds at 60 fps.
+Whether you specify a duration of 0.017 or 0.03 will not have any effect on the duration of the action, it runs for two frames in both cases.
+This is why you will only see quantized animation changes for actions that run for very short durations or where you alter an action's duration by a value less than 0.0166 seconds.

-Now a specific problem surfaces if you replace an action every frame, for instance during the `update:` method but it also applies to code that runs in touchesMoved, accelerometer and other events that are usually sent at the same interval as the screen refresh rate.
+Now a specific problem surfaces if you replace an action every frame, for instance during the `update:` method but it also applies to code that runs in **touchesMoved**, **accelerometer** and other **input events** that could be or are sent at the same interval as the screen refresh rate.

-In that particular case there may not be enough time for the action to complete, the animation may stutter or freeze altogether because the previous action has already been replaced by a new one without having had the chance to perform its task to begin with.
+In such cases there may not be enough time for the action to complete because it is being replaced in the next frame already.
+The animation may stutter or freeze altogether because **the previous action may not have had a chance to perform its task**.

 <table border="0"><tr><td width="48px" bgcolor="#d0ffd0"><strong>Tip</strong></td><td bgcolor="#d0ffd0">
 If a node property changes frequently, and possibly every frame, it's highly recommended and often required to modify the corresponding node property (ie position) directly rather than using an action (ie move).
 This will also avoid the overhead of creating and deallocating action objects every frame.